auth0/docs/articles/support/matrix.md

 ## Auth0 Support Coverage

 Official support provided by Auth0 is limited to the languages, platforms, versions, and technologies specifically listed as such on this page.
-Anything that is *not* listed, or listed as **community-supported**, is ineligible for Auth0 support.
+Anything that is **not** listed, or is listed as **community-supported**, is ineligible for Auth0 support.

 In the event that you have questions involving unsupported items, you may post your question on the [Auth0 public forum](https://community.auth0.com/).